rotundasoftware/cartero/README.md

 		// may supply this property to give this directory a unique "namespace".
 For
 		// example, if your Asset Library is composed of Bower's "components" directory
 		// and your own "assetLibrary" directory, you might give the "components" directory
-		// the "bower" namespace.
+		// the "Bower" namespace.
 Bundles in that directory would then be referenced by
-		// pre-pending `bower/` to their name.
+		// pre-pending `Bower/` to their name.
-		namespace : "app"
+		namespace : "App"
 	},

 	// (required) An object that specifies your views directory and related options.
 This